 Together schools have more buying power than each one independently.
 Together they have opportunities to share each other’s facilities.
 Together they have the opportunities to share staffing and expertise.
 Together they can offer more training for their staff.
 Together they have the advantage of supporting their schools with the best services available and are not reliant upon local authority services.
 Together they can consider sharing new staff.
-Together they can remove the need to have their headteachers overly focussed upon issues such as building repairs, finance problems, and staff management problems as a central team will support the headteachers with these issues allowing them the freedom to concentrate on the quality of the teaching and learning within their schools.
+Together they can remove the need to have their headteachers overly focused upon issues such as building repairs, finance problems, and staff management problems as a central team will support the headteachers with these issues allowing them the freedom to concentrate on the quality of the teaching and learning within their schools.

 The Trust can also give significant support in terms of helping the school to account for the progress of its students.

 Support from the Trust is centred upon an agreed package of activities designed to maximise the above opportunities.
-Financially this equates to approximately 4% - 6% of the schools budget, depending upon the level of support required.

 As a not-for-profit charitable organisation the Trust has to be able to demonstrate how this funding is reinvested into supporting the school.
 Some schools also qualify for a DfE start-up grant, and the Trust has to demonstrate how that funding will be used within the school to help improve student progress.